 Are you ready to jump to the recipe for fried salmon patties and start the process of cooking this delicious meal for your family?

-Gather all the ingredients.
+Gather all the ingredients for the salmon mixture.
 I like to measure my ingredients out beforehand, that way everything is ready and all I have to do is dump into bowls.

 In a large bowl, you are going to whisk together the flour and cornmeal.